Skip Navigation

 Annotation: This report presents key findings on the oral health status of and access to oral health care for residents of Hawaii, and strategies for improving oral health.
 Topics include oral health problems, dental visits in the past year, emergency department visits for oral health-related reasons, work force, and community water fluoridation.
 Contents include data stratified by age and income group, and comparisons of state and national data.

-Keywords: Access to health care, Adults, Children, Comparative analysis, Dental care, Hawaii, Health care utilization, Health status, Oral health, Pregnant women, Preventive health services, Public health infrastructure, State surveys, Statistical data, Work force
+Keywords: Access to health care, Adults, Children, Comparative analysis, Hawaii, Health care utilization, Health status, Oral health, Oral health care, Pregnant women, Preventive health services, Public health infrastructure, State surveys, Statistical data, Work force

 Build Initiative.
 2014-.
 QRIS compendium.
 Boston, MA: Build Initiative, 1 v.